openstack/swift/doc/source/overview_container_sharding.rst

 This was an example of sharding a root container.
 However as container shards grow, the same thing happens to them except for one small difference.
-We don't keep the sharded pivot container around.
+We don't keep the sharded container around.
 The references to shards are in the root container only, so a container shard once it hits the SHARDED state, can be deleted.